hypergraphql/hypergraphql/sources/documentation.md

 * `filepath`: the local path to the file with the RDF data;
 * `filetype`: the serialisation format of the RDF data; the acronyms follow the convention used in [Jena](https://jena.apache.org/documentation/io/rdf-output.html#jena_model_write_formats) `RDF/XML` (for RDF/XML), `TTL` (for Turtle), `NTRIPLE` (for n-triple).

+The RDF file may reside in a remote location; it will be loaded into a local in-memory RDF model for use by the system.

 ### Remote HyperGraphQL instances

 ```json